By:

 The formula for a oneliner

 Creating a good one-liner means knowing your target audience and what problem your product solves for them.
-If you have that in focus, you will attract and hold people's attention.
+If you have that in focus, you will attract people and hold their attention.

 A oneliner consists of 3 parts: the problem, the product and the result.